qiushuo222/AmazonReviewProductAnalysis/Running.md

 ## 1).
 Market basket recommendation
 >\>cd ~/home/bigdata/assignment/project/cmpt732/<br>
->\>spark-submit Market_Basket_Analysis.py ./data/Amazon_Product_Review_Parquet_Part_00000
+>\>spark-submit --conf spark.driver.memory=2g Market_Basket_Analysis.py ./data/Amazon_Product_Review_Parquet_Part_00000 ./testdata/Basket_Recommendation

 OR for Instructors or TAs testing
->\>spark-submit Market_Basket_Analysis.py ./testdata/Amazon_Product_Review_Parquet_Part_00000
+>\>spark-submit Market_Basket_Analysis.py ./testdata/Amazon_Product_Review_Parquet_Part_00000 ./testdata/Basket_Recommendation

-It will create a folder named "Basket_Recommendation" in folder data/ and populate 24 parquet files in it.
+It will create a folder named "Basket_Recommendation" in folder testdata and populate 24 parquet files in it.
 This include a table with product A and product B and Support/Confidence/Lift for them.

 P.S.
 The Basket_Recommendation is available in /home/sqa13/cmpt732_project_data/ on cluster.

 ## 2).
 Predict whether a customer will purchase a good
 >\>cd ~/home/bigdata/assignment/project/cmpt732/<br>
->\>spark-submit Customer_IfPurchasement_Data_Preparation.py ./data/Amazon_Product_Review_Parquet_Part_00000
+>\>spark-submit Customer_IfPurchasement_Data_Preparation.py ./data/Amazon_Product_Review_Parquet_Part_00000 ./testdata/CustomerIfPurchase_Dataset

 OR for Instructors or TAs testing
->\>spark-submit Customer_IfPurchasement_Data_Preparation.py ./testdata/Amazon_Product_Review_Parquet_Part_00000
+>\>spark-submit Customer_IfPurchasement_Data_Preparation.py ./testdata/Amazon_Product_Review_Parquet_Part_00000 ./testdata/CustomerIfPurchase_Dataset

-It will create a folder named "CustomerIfPurchase_Dataset" in folder data/, and one json file in it, use json file name to replace below JSON_FILE_NAME.
+It will create a folder named "CustomerIfPurchase_Dataset" in folder testdata, and one json file in it, use json file name to replace below JSON_FILE_NAME.

->\>python3 Customer_IfPurchasement.py ./data/CustomerIfPurchase_Dataset/JSON_FILE_NAME
+>\>python3 Customer_IfPurchasement.py ./testdata/CustomerIfPurchase_Dataset/JSON_FILE_NAME ./testdata/Customer_IfPurchasement_SVM_Model

-It will populate a SVM model stored in folder data, this can be loaded for other needs.
+It will populate a SVM model stored in folder testdata, this can be loaded for other needs.

 P.S.
 The CustomerIfPurchase_Dataset and trained model file is available in /home/sqa13/cmpt732_project_data/ on cluster.